At its most basic level, baseball is a hitter’s game. Hits equal runs, and runs equal wins.

 Over the following five seasons, Baines was named to three All-Star teams while averaging 22 homers and 97 RBI.
 He led the White Sox to the 1983 American League West title – the Sox’s first postseason appearance since 1959.

-As he reached age 30, he quickly became a baseball version of problem-solver.
+As he reached age 30, he quickly became a baseball version of lineup problem-solver.
 Traded to the Rangers in the middle of the 1989 season in the Sammy Sosa deal, Baines developed a reputation as a player who could help any team during the stretch drive – and one of the best designated hitters in the game.
-Baines appeared in 1,643 of his 2,830 big league games as a DH, making only 64 appearances in the field from 1989 until the end of his career.
+Baines appeared in 1,643 of his 2,830 big league games as a DH, making only 63 appearances in the field from 1989 until the end of his career.
+But from 1980-86, Baines played only five games at DH while establishing himself as one of baseball's most dependable right fielders.

 “I guess that’s when I realized that it was a business,” said Baines of the trade from the White Sox.
 “Everybody’s not as fortunate as Cal Ripken to stay in one city his whole career.”